graum/xyz/readme.md

 graum.xyz was founded in 2015

+more information and detail at [graum.xyz](https://www.graum.xyz)

 ## writing on github

-in this repo you find all finished texts of the projects as a complete set for convenient download
+in this repo you find all finished texts of the project as a complete set for convenient download

-we are planning to translate all texts to english (and possibly other languages in the future) and will attempt to this here
+we are planning to translate all texts to english (and possibly other languages in the future) and will attempt to do this here

 ## Authors

-the contributing authors of graum.xyz are frauke beyer micha bonk michael ebert-hanke lätitia norkeit
+the contributing authors of graum.xyz are:
+- frauke beyer
+- micha bonk
+- michael ebert-hanke
+- lätitia norkeit

 ## License